GODrums/BetterFloat/README.md

 1. Open the Add-ons Manager page: [about:addons](about:addons)
 2. Click on the BetterFloat extension -> "Permissions"
 3. Check all of the required AND optional "Access your data for ..." checkboxes
+4. Reload the extension by dis- and reenabling it
+5. Adjust the extension settings to your liking in the extension popup
-4. Reload the CSFloat page
+6. Refresh the CSFloat page

 ## Development